-The EU General Data Protection Regulation (GDPR) will take effect on May 25, 2018
+The EU General Data Protection Regulation (GDPR) took effect on May 25, 2018

 What is the GDPR?